Anuradha Dullewe Wijeyeratne

-Anuradha Neelendra Dullewe Wijeyeratne (Sinhala: අනුරාධ නිලේන්ද්ර දූල්ලෑව විජයරත්න) (born 22 March 1962) (known as Anuradha Dullewe Wijeyeratne) is a Sri Lankan politician and entrepreneur, He has served as the acting Diyawadana Nilame (Chief lay Custodian) of the Sri Dalada Maligawa, Kandy on several occasions for three decades appointed by the Commissioner General of Buddhist Affairs with recommendation from Mahanayaka Theras of the Malwatte and Asgiriya Chapters of Siam Nikaya.
-He was a Provincial Councillor of the Sabaragamuwa Provincial Council too.
-In March 2020, he was invited by the United National Party to contest the Parliamentary General Election 2020 and was appointed as the chief organizer for the Mawanella electorate.
-In 2020 general elections, Wijeyeratne ran unsuccessfully for the Kegalle District seat in Parliament.
+Anuradha Neelendra Dullewe Wijeyeratne (Sinhala: අනුරාධ නිලේන්ද්ර දූල්ලෑව විජයරත්න) (born 22 March 1962), known as Anuradha Dullewe Wijeyeratne, is a Sri Lankan politician and entrepreneur.
+He has served as the acting Diyawadana Nilame (chief lay custodian) of the Sri Dalada Maligawa, Kandy on several occasions for three decades, appointed by the commissioner general of Buddhist Affairs with recommendation from Mahanayaka Theras of the Malwatte and Asgiriya chapters of Siam Nikaya.
+He was a provincial councillor of the Sabaragamuwa Provincial Council as well.

+In March 2020, he was invited by the United National Party to contest the parliamentary general election, and was appointed as the chief organizer for the Mawanella electorate.
+In the 2020 general elections, Wijeyeratne ran unsuccessfully for the Kegalle District seat in Parliament.
 He is ideologically positioned on the right wing of the United National Party.

-Early life
+Early life and education

-He was born on 22 March 1962 in Anuradhapura to a prominent political family who had been in active politics in the country for nine decades since 1931.
-Anuradha is the third son of Nissanka Wijeyeratne and Nita Wijeyeratne (née Dullewe) and has three brothers and a sister.
-They are Neranjan, Mano, Lankesh and Nishangani.
-His father Nissanka and grandfather, Sir Edwin Wijeyeratne were prominent politicians who had become cabinet ministers.
+Wijeyeratne was born on 22 March 1962 in Anuradhapura to a prominent political family who had been in active politics in the country for nine decades, since 1931.
+He is the third son of Nissanka Wijeyeratne and Nita Wijeyeratne (née Dullewe).
+He has three brothers and a sister: Neranjan, Mano, Lankesh and Nishangani.
+His father, Nissanka, and grandfather, Sir Edwin Wijeyeratne, were prominent politicians who became cabinet ministers.

 Wijeyeratne was educated at Royal College, Colombo, before moving to Kingswood College, Kandy and later D. S. Senanayake College, Colombo.